imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 ### Migrating from Variants

-If you're migrating from local/S3 storage and using variants, convert them to ImageKit transformations:
+If you're migrating from local/S3 storage and currently using variants, you should convert them to ImageKit transformations for better performance.
+Variants will still work with ImageKit, but they're inefficient (download → process → re-upload) compared to ImageKit's real-time transformations:

 ```erb
 <!-- Before (local/S3 storage with variants) -->